-It is for the Principal Designer to produce with the help of The Academy (having produced Pre-Construction Information) to put together a Health & Safety File.
-The file must contain information about the current project that is likely to be needed to ensure health and safety during any subsequent work such as maintenance, cleaning, refurbishment, or demolition, such as:
+It is for the Principal Designer to produce with the help of The Academy (having produce Pre-Construction Information) put together a Health & Safety File, the file must contain information about the current project that is likely to be needed to ensure health and safety during any subsequent work such as maintenance, cleaning, refurbishment, or demolition, such as:

-- a) a brief description of the work carried out; - b) any hazards that have not been eliminated through the design and construction processes, and how they have been addressed (e.g. surveys or other information concerning asbestos or contaminated land); - c) key structural principles (e.g. bracing, sources of substantial stored energy - including pre- or post-tensioned members) and safe working loads for floors and roofs; - d) hazardous materials used (e.g. lead paints and special coatings); - e) information regarding the removal or dismantling of installed plant and equipment i.e. any special arrangements for lifting such equipment); - f) health and safety information about equipment provided for cleaning or maintaining the structure; - g) the nature, location and markings of significant services, including underground cables; gas supply equipment; fire-fighting services; - h) information and as-built drawings of the building, its plant, and equipment i.e. the means of safe access to and from service voids and fire doors.

-The file should not include things that will be of no help when planning future construction work such as:
+- a brief description of the work carried out. - any hazards that have not been eliminated through the design and construction processes, and how they have been addressed (e.g. surveys or other information concerning asbestos or contaminated land). - key structural principles (e.g. bracing, sources of substantial stored energy - including pre- or post-tensioned members) and safe working loads for floors and roofs. - hazardous materials used (e.g. lead paints and special coatings). - information regarding the removal or dismantling of installed plant and equipment i.e. any special arrangements for lifting such equipment). - health and safety information about equipment provided for cleaning or maintaining the structure. - the nature, location and markings of significant services, including underground cables; gas supply equipment; fire-fighting services. - Information and as-built drawings of the building, its plant, and equipment - i.e. the means of safe access to and from service voids and fire doors. - The file should not include things that will be of no help when planning future construction work such as:

-- Pre-construction information;
+- Pre-construction information.

-- The construction phase plan;
+- The construction phase plan.

-- Contractual documents;
+- Contractual documents.

-- Safety method statements etc.
+- Safety method statements